cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

 ### Python Tools

-To install ROOT and start a container for using it, you can follow the steps outlined below.
+To start a container with python tools installed, you can follow the steps outlined below.

 1. Download and install Python tools container:
     ```bash